 - 2015 National Survey on Drug Use and Health estimated that 3.8 million Americans used opioids for non-medical reasons every month

-- Overdose is the leading cause of deaths for Americans under age 50
+- Overdose was the leading cause of death for Americans ages 25-44 in 2017

 Evolving Federal Regulations